After a nearly two-year hiatus, the Detroit Institute of Arts is bringing back its popular FREE family art making programs beginning January 14th.

 - February 18 @ African American Galleries

 Drop-in Workshops will be held on Saturdays from 10am to 5pm in the art-making studio.
 These fun and accessible art-making experiences are for all ages.
 Art projects rotate throughout the year, focusing on current exhibitions, creative work from different cultures, various techniques, and concepts of identity—all designed to be completed within 15–45 minutes.
-Capacity is limited and proof of vaccination is required.

 The Detroit Institute of Arts is open Tuesday-Sunday and reservations are required.
 Admission is free for residents of Wayne, Oakland and Macomb counties.
 For other visitors, tickets are $14 for adults and $6 for children ages 6 to 17.